 We have been studying how odorant receptors govern the axon guidance of olfactory sensory neurons.
-We are currently studying how the higher-order olfactory circuits are established in the olfactory bulb based on inputs from peripheral neurons.
+We are currently studying how the higher-order olfactory circuits are established in the olfactory bulb based on inputs from peripheral neurons (See our review article).
 We use mouse genetics, two-photon imaging, calcium imaging, single-cell transcriptome analyses, etc. to understand circuit functions and developmental mechanisms.
 We are also trying to develop next-generation genetic/imaging tools for better understanding of neuronal circuits in the mammalian brain.

 We have recently developed a new optical clearing agent, SeeDB (Nat Neurosci, 2013), which is quick (3 days in total) and causes minimal morphological distortions.